 The Casio PX-780 is a model under the ‘Privia’ line which is Casio’s high-end line.
-The piano is loaded with lots of features, great design, and realistic acoustic experience.
+The piano comes with lots of features, great design, and realistic acoustic experience.
 The PX-780 comes with a furniture grade cabinet that is capable of matching any decor.

 The keyboard boasts of 88 weighted keys with ivory and matte finishing.
 The polyphony reaches a maximum of 128-notes, and other 250 tones available in this digital piano.
-The keys are equipped with a Tri-sensor scaled hammered action to provide a realistic feel when playing.
+The keys feature a Tri-sensor scaled hammere action to provide a realistic feel when playing.

 The sound source contains Casio’s “AiR” (Acoustic and intelligent Resonator), which helps to generate good piano sound.

 The weight is about 31.5kgs which means that the piano is quite bulky.
 Casio PX-780 was not designed to be on the road, so it’s not your typical portable digital piano.

 Though it comes with a lot of similar features as those of portable pianos, this one is more suitable around the house, studio or learning institutions.
 A definite addition is the price of the piano which is below $1000.

 When comparing one digital piano model with another, the features are what you need to look into first.
 Features are quite crucial since they aid in the production of music.
 Let’s have an in-depth look at some of the features below.

 As mentioned earlier, the Casio PX-780 weighs about 31.5kgs.
 When a stand is added, the PX-780 becomes 33” high with the width extending to about 53″ and the depth reaches 12”.

 The PX-780 was designed to take up less room, which means you don’t require a large space for storage.
 The piano can even fit well inside your house.
 Traveling with the PX-780 would be extremely difficult since it has a built-in cabinet.